Amirtheahmed/ai-digest/README.md

 # ai-digest

+This is a modified version of [Original Tool](https://github.com/khromov/ai-digest).

 A CLI tool to aggregate your codebase into a single Markdown file for use with Claude Projects or custom ChatGPTs.

 ## Features